-This course is offered in Semester 1 only.
+This Course was last offered in Semester 1 - 2018.

-1. scientific method relevant to biological, behavioural and social sciences at a level adequate to provide a rational basis for present medical practice, and to acquire and incorporate the advances in knowledge which will occur over their working lives;
+1. Scientific method relevant to biological, behavioural and social sciences at a level adequate to provide a rational basis for present medical practice, and to acquire and incorporate the advances in knowledge which will occur over their working lives;

-2. the normal structure, function and development of the human body and mind at all stages of life, the factors that may disturb these, and the interactions between body and mind; and
+2. The normal structure, function and development of the human body and mind at all stages of life, the factors that may disturb these, and the interactions between body and mind; and

-3. the aetiology, pathology, symptoms and signs, natural history and prognosis of common mental and physical ailments in children, adolescents, adults and the aged.
+3. The aetiology, pathology, symptoms and signs, natural history and prognosis of common mental and physical ailments in children, adolescents, adults and the aged.
 A more detailed knowledge is required of those conditions that require urgent assessment and treatment.

 - Problem based tutorials and fixed resource sessions in relation to mechanisms of disease of the cardiovascular, respiratory and haematological systems

-Anatomy laboratory tutorials
+- Anatomy laboratory tutorials

 MEDI1011, MEDI1012, MEDI1013, MEDI1014 and MEDI1015